Alerta CLI

 keys - List API keys

-keys List API keys
+List API keys.

 revoke - Revoke API key

-revoke Revoke API key
+Revoke an API key.

 User Commands